s3-jarvis/HandBrake-Batch-Encoder-Script/README.md

 ### Prerequisites
 - [Download](https://handbrake.fr/rotation.php?file=HandBrakeCLI-1.4.1-win-x86_64.zip) HandBrakeCLI and extract its contents into a directory (preferably Program Files in C Drive) and copy the path of this directory.
-- Now, Set Environment PATH variable and add the path of this directory.
+- Now, Edit the Environment PATH variable and add the path of this directory.
 - [Download](https://www.python.org/downloads/) and Install Python (if you don't have it already).
 - Download the .zip of this repo (or) Clone it into your system by running the command,
     ```